 It should be noted that the City Administration hold similar technical concerns as the City of Stirling regarding the high risk of negative impacts on surrounding local roads resulting post construction of the Scarborough Beach Road, Main Street and Green Street intersection roundabout.
-The City of Vincent and the City of Stirling will continue to work through these technical issues with MRWA who have committed to support funding applications to improve the nearby local network.
-MRWA has advised that given this is a local government network, local government will have to analyse network issues, identify treatment and prepare funding applications.
+The City of Vincent and the City of Stirling will continue to work through these technical issues with MRWA which has committed to complete further traffic analysis and assist in solving any residual issues post construction.

-Enquiries: Jemma Van Der Loo on 9323 6327 Our Ref: D23#852023, 20/3265 Your Ref: N/A
+Enquiries: Jemma Van Der Loo on 9323 6327

+Our Ref: D23#852023, 20/3265

-6 September 2023
+Your Ref: N/A 6 September 2023